Frixs/BlackSpiritHelper/README.md

 It also offers manager to prioritize your game or kill unsuitable processes.
 Everything just to avoid game disconnections overnight!
 Based on what happens you can set events like send a message to your favorite platform to inform you about the situation or just simply shutdown/restart your computer.
-### Screen Capture
+### Screen Display
-The app allows you to select any opened window or simply the whole screen to capture it and display it in the app's overlay.
+The app allows you to select any opened window or simply the entire screen to transfer it into the app's overlay and display it there.
-The overlay does not interrupt you from mouse movement in your game, so you can watch your favorite movie, for instance, inside your game on the overlay surface without any issue.
+The overlay does not interrupt you from mouse movement in your game, so you can watch your favorite movie inside your game on the overlay surface without any issue.
 You can scale the overlay and make it transparent by your needs.